otasoft/otasoft-catalog/README.md

 ## Database replication

 All SQL commands can be run while being logged in to mysql (without `mysql -uroot -p$MYSQL_MASTER_ROOT_PASSWORD -AN -e`).
 It is considered as a safer approach to not use the root password in the command line.
+`Database names env variables must be the same for master and slave, otherwise it will throw an error!`

 ### General usage